netdata/netdata/docs/monitor/configure-alarms.md

       to: sysadmin
 ```

-To tune this alarm to trigger warning and critical alarms at a lower CPU utilization, change the `warn` and `crit` lines
+To tune this alert to trigger warning and critical alerts at a lower CPU utilization, change the `warn` and `crit` lines
 to the values of your choosing.
 For example:

 ```yaml